-As well as making the road safer and improving journey time reliability, the work will also bring benefits to the region by supporting tourism growth, and encouraging people to stay for longer.
+As well as making the road safer and improving journey time reliability, the work will also bring benefits to the region by supporting tourism growth.